rschaar-logius/testrepo/oidc/openid-igov-openid-connect-1_0.md

 **[RFC7800]** |  Jones, M., Bradley, J. and H. Tschofenig, "[Proof-of-Possession Key Semantics for JSON Web Tokens (JWTs)](https://tools.ietf.org/html/rfc7800)", RFC 7800, DOI 10.17487/RFC7800, April 2016.
 **[RFC8485]** |  Richer, J. and L. Johansson, "[Vectors of Trust](https://tools.ietf.org/html/rfc8485)", RFC 8485, DOI 10.17487/RFC8485, October 2018.

+# Appendix A. Future updates

+## client authentication using mutual TLS
+Instead of, or in addition to, the `private_key_jwt` client authentication method, mutual TLS may be used.
+This currently is specified in draft by IETF, see https://tools.ietf.org/html/draft-ietf-oauth-mtls-08.